 Nathan Plomaritis in the U14s blitzed through his heat, smashing those aforementioned lefts to pieces.
 It was clear by mid-morning that if you could handle the tricky end section shorey the judges would reward your commitment and skill.
 Joel Dace and Connor Slijpen had a tight battle during their heat but once Joel hammered the shore-break section he managed to squeak past the younger Slijpen who had been busy all heat.

 Later in the day, Connor Slijpen opted for the lesser surfed rights producing some high energy snaps in the pocket, earning himself an excellent score catapulting himself from last to first in the dying moments of his semi.
-If I was sitting down, I’d have been on the edge.
+If I was sitting down, I’d have been on the edge of my seat, mate.
 The next semi-final saw a similar fate play out with River Gericke attacking the favoured lefts on his backhand, climbing out of 4th place to park himself top of the heat right at the death.
 The lesson of the day; don’t count ya chickens.

 Next in the Zag highlight reel, Rory Dace in the U12s semis.
 Rory showed off some solid QS style “3 to the beach” surfing that had him sitting pretty for most of his heat.
 Remember that ol ‘don’t count ya chickens’ chestnut?
 Yah well Levi Kolnik sniffed out a solid set wave and threw down some critical surfing with a quality end section tag to take the top spot.
 In the second semi-final Ryan Schoon laid down some buttery carves through to the inside dominating his heat with a final crack at the end to seal the deal.